 Something like the following chart from Garmin Connect shows POWER, LSS and Form Power from STRYD – the same/similar data could instead have been captured with the STRYD CIQ app:

 Sensor support is market-leading and generally excellent in its implementation.
 Specifically Garmin have a ‘sensor pool’ meaning that you can have several sensors of the same time ‘registered’ on the Fenix 5.
 Although only one pairing will usually be active for each sensor type

-In terms of the types of sensor supported, there are one (and half) notable omissions that I can think of which are:
+In terms of the types of sensor supported, there are one notable omission that I can think of :

 It really is a case of ‘Camera, lights, action…” VIRB cameras are supported, Varia/Bontrager lights are supported and all the sensors for your sporting action too.

 - Heart Rate Chest strap – from your ancient Garmin ANT+ hard strap to my new Bluetooth Polar H10, all is sweet and dandy.
 You will only get HR from these and most of the straps will also be accurate to HRV levels too (HRV not tested).
 ‘Special’ features from straps will NOT work natively unless they are from Garmin. eg caching WILL work with the Garmin HRM-TRI but not with the Polar H10’s caching or with Suunto SMART Belt’s caching.
 Expect issues if you try to do unusual things with dual band straps like a WAHOO TICKR-X or 4iiii Viiiiva strap…just use ANT+.
 To reiterate once again, if you intend to take cycling, swimming and/or triathlon HR data seriously then you will buy a Garmin HRM-TRI which will give you caching, accuracy, running dynamics AND awesomeness.